Amazing as it sounds, everything players need to know about developing mental toughness can be learned in a 2 min story about a bus driver...

 When it comes to competing in tennis, we are the bus driver and the passengers represent the unintentional thoughts and feelings that we continually experience as we compete (often extremely difficult like nerves, frustration, helplessness, worries).
 Just like the bus driver, to compete well players require the 5 Key Skills of mental toughness:

 1.)
-Performance Aims: knowing where we are driving and why it's important
+Purpose: knowing where we are driving and why it's important

 2.)
 Present Moment Attention: being skilled at aiming and maintain our attention in the present